1977 Atlantic hurricane season: Hurricane Anita

 A tropical wave spawned a tropical depression at 1200 UTC on August 29, while located about 230 miles (370 km) south-southwest of New Orleans, Louisiana.
 The depression moved west-southwestward and strengthened into Tropical Storm Anita early on August 30.
 Later that day, the storm had intensified into a hurricane.
 Although intensification briefly slowed, rapid deepening occurred from September 1 to the following day, when Anita peaked as a Category 5 hurricane with winds of 175 mph (280 km/h).
-The storm weakened slightly to a Category 4 hurricane before making landfall near Soto la Marina, Tamaulipas.
+The storm maintained its intensity before making landfall near Soto la Marina, Tamaulipas.
 It rapidly weakened inland, decreasing to tropical depression intensity early on September 3.
 However, Anita remained intact across Mexico and reached the eastern Pacific Ocean as a depression.

 Prior to becoming a tropical cyclone, the precursor to Anita dropped light rainfall in Florida.
 Gusty winds and storm surge effected Louisiana.
 At Grand Isle, storm tides 2 ft above normal resulted in hundreds of families being asked to evacuate.
 Numerous coastal highways in Texas, including portions of State Highway 87, were closed due to above normal tides.
 Precipitation reached 4.97 in in Rio Grande City.
 In Mexico, the hurricane caused strong winds and moderate rainfall.
 The winds caused extensive damage to villages in northeastern Mexico, with about 25,000 people left homeless.
 The roofs of most buildings were destroyed near the location of Anita's landfall.
 The highest amount of precipitation observed during the storm was 15.2 in at Soto la Marina, Tamaulipas.
 Flooding and mudslides killed eleven people in the state.
 Overall damage is unknown.